heseltime/heseltime.github.io/pages/rDse.md

     <h3>My <a href="/rDai">academic home in Linz</a> forms the LLM-side of the equation.</h3>
 </div>

-# Software Engineering Full Curriculum (Bachelor's of Science '24) #
+# Software Engineering Full Curriculum (Bachelor's of Science in Engineering '24) #

 ## *sixth semester